 For example, caring for a brother makes genetic sense because his children will share 1/4 of our genes.

 The book doesn’t talk about it, but by extension, we share at least some genes and similarities with every other human being on the planet, so theoretically we tend to prefer to rescue a human being instead of an animal.

 Richard Dawkins says that, from a genetic point of view, there’s much between a wife and a husband that can be divisive.

-For example, while both want the good of their children, one could easily gain by investing less than the partner so to have more to invest in other possible children.
+For example, while both want the good of their children, one could easily gain by investing less than the partner so as to have more to invest in other possible children.

-There’s always a constant “arms race” where both genders, men especially, are trying to look better than what they actually are to lure a partner and the partner needs to be able to discern false advertising from truth.
+There’s always a constant “arms race” where both genders, men especially, are trying to look better than what they actually are to lure a partner and the partner needs to be able to discern false advertising from the truth.

-Women also have a tendency to try to look less sexual for men so that men will want to marry and invest in them (we talk a bit how men can disarm this tendency in text flirting for men).
+Women also have a tendency to try to look less sexual for men so that men will want to marry and invest in them (we talk a bit about how men can disarm this tendency in text flirting for men).

 Kins Battles Among Each Other

 Dawkins says that a parent’s interest is to see as many of her children survive.

 However, in some dire situations, she might sacrifice a son/daughter who’s too weak to increase the chances of survival of the other children.